 If you want to send samples, then please contact me ahead.
 Most offers I turn down simply because they are not wines correlating with my preferences or focus areas.
-If I accept a sample I can’t guarantee I will publish a post or a comment about the wine.
-Not on my site, nor on the Facebook page.
+I don’t write about Champage.
+Hence I’m not interested in Champagne samples.
+If I do accept a sample I can’t guarantee I will publish a post or a comment about the wine.
+Not on my site, nor on the Facebook page or on Twitter.

-Sending samples are not cheap.
-If you’re a small-scaled winery on a tight budget but feel I’m the guy to taste your wines, then talk with me.
-Maybe we can work out a solution?
+Sending samples are not cheap, especially if you’re a small-scaled winery on a tight budget.
+But if you feel I’m the guy to taste your wines, then talk with me.
+Maybe we can work out a solution where costs are split?
 Furthermore, if a wine, a tasting or a promotion trip are paid for, that is, not by myself, then I will state that.
 For the record though; so far I’ve paid a majority of my wine trips on my own and that goes for the hotels as well.
 In 2013 I have attended the Decouvertes en Vallé du Rhône by invitation from Inter Rhône and also Franken by invitation from the German Wine Academy (most of the flight ticket paid on my own though).

 Do I hesitate to make any money on my writing?
 See the drawing above?
 Does that guy look like an ascetic to you?
 Did not think so.
 Of course I’m honored if someone wants to consult me, have me conducting a tasting or write an article about one of my preferences.
-I think putting lots of hours in to writing and telling the world about stuff you possess knowledge about, merits a cent here and there.
 I have a Sole Proprietorship business for the purpose of this.
-However, my side business don’t affect what I am writing about since I would never do any paid promotional posts on my site.
+However, my side business (which is pretty tiny) don’t affect what I am writing about since I would never do any paid promotional posts on my site.
 It’s also important to point out that I don’t sell wine or work for any importer or retailer.

 For the record it also needs to be said that my expenses way exceeds the income in this passion of mine.
-Putting it money wise my calculation for 2013 says around 3,500 euros in tastings/sample values/consultancy/writing (not in that order necessarily) – and expenses for wine trips and wine purchases at around 7,000 euros.
+Putting it money wise my calculation for 2013 says around 3,500 euros in writing/tastings/consultancy/sample values (not in that order necessarily) – and expenses for wine trips and wine purchases at around 7,000 euros.

 I used to score (Hi hi).
 Wine is bottled poetry as Robert Louis Stevenson once wrote.
 I agree.
 Hence I’m describing the wine with words and not numerical ratings anymore.
 I know numbers makes life easier for especially retailers and producers, to sell the stuff, but it can also have the exact opposite effect if the score isn’t “good enough”.
 Besides, scoring would make too a many readers quit reading the text and scroll directly to the score.
 You see, numbers has a scary effect on us.
 Makes us loose all common sense and just activate the ‘must have’ signal in our brain.
 Use my word scale going from divine to undrinkable as a fun feature, to spice up tasting notes.
 If you want to quote me, I would love it if you’d link to my site or state where the text originates from.
 I would also appreciate if you ask me ahead, if you’d like to use any of my photos.
 Hate to send my musclemen after you.